In Part one, you learned the first steps to creating an Icebreaker speech; the first speech you will give in your Toastmasters club.

 Then you’ll finish the opening with a transition to first main point:

 “Of course, being a Toastmaster isn’t what I thought I would be doing when I grew up.
 In fact, would you believe in high school I wanted to be an Architect?
 Here’s what really happened…”

 That is a simple opeing for the Icebreaker speech.
 Next would be that first point about growing up.
 We’ll discuss that more later in the week, along with the other main points.

 Tomorrow, we’ll work on the closing statement.
 This is where you want your best story or other material.
 You may look to tie it to the opening, such as “I may not have become an Architect, but now I …”

 The rest of the closing tomorrow…

-<Editors note: Here is an excellent (and recent) related blog entry from Craig Valentine. http://www.craigvalentine.com/open-your-speech-and-open-their-minds/>
+<Editors note: Here is the link for Part three, and this is an excellent related blog entry from Craig Valentine. http://www.craigvalentine.com/open-your-speech-and-open-their-minds/>